Dhananjaya Y. Chandrachud: The National Capital Territory

-Chandrachud was part of the constitution bench in National Capital Territory v.
-Union of India, in which the nature of power of the Lieutenant Governor of Delhi vis-à-vis the Government of Delhi was decided.
+Chandrachud was part of the constitution bench in the National Capital Territory v.
+Union of India case, in which the nature of power of the Lieutenant Governor of Delhi vis-à-vis the Government of Delhi was decided.
 The majority unanimously observed that the Chief Minister, not the Lieutenant Governor, is the executive head of the territory and that the Lieutenant Governor had no independent decision-making power, save and except as provided by the Constitution in exceptional situations.
 It was observed that he had to follow the aid and advice of the Council of Ministers, except when the matter was related to police, public order and land.
 It was also held that by virtue of Article 239AA(4) of the Indian Constitution, the Lieutenant Governor could, in the case of any disagreement between the Delhi Government and the Lieutenant Governor, refer 'exceptional' matters to the President seeking his opinion.
 In such cases, the decision of the President would be final.
 Chandrachud's concurring opinion which was commented upon for its clarity and nuance, held that an 'exceptional matter' is one in which "the Government of the NCT is likely to impede or prejudice the exercise of the executive power of the Union Government".
-Chandrachud emphasized on the obligation of the Lieutenant Governor to abide by the aid and advice of the Delhi Government and observed that the interpretation that aids the basic features of representative governance and the cabinet form of government should be adopted.
+Chandrachud emphasised on the obligation of the Lieutenant Governor to abide by the aid and advice of the Delhi Government and observed that the interpretation that aids the basic features of representative governance and the cabinet form of government should be adopted.
 He held:…in defining the ambit of the constitutional powers entrusted to the Council of Ministers for the NCT and their relationship with Lieutenant Governor as a delegate of the President, the Court cannot be unmindful of the constitutional importance which has to be assigned to representative government.
 Representative government is a hallmark of a Constitution which is wedded to democracy for it is through a democratic form of governance that the aspirations of those who elect their representatives are met.